sceccotti89/Distributed-File-System/README.md

 The structure of the **NodeSettings.json** file is the following:

 - `network_interface` it can contains `type:`, `IPversion:` and `address:``
-- `Port` Port used to start the gossiping protocol; it could be 0
+- `Port` Port used to start the gossiping protocol; it can be 0
-- `vNodes` number of virtual nodes; it could be 0
+- `vNodes` number of virtual nodes; it can be 0
 - `ResourcesLocation` resources location
 - `DatabaseLocation` database location
 - `members` list of nodes in the form `host:, port:, nodeType:`